 Though we cannot deny the sheer joy that puppies bring, we also want to point out the infinite amount of happiness, snuggles, and feelings of contentment a senior dog can bring into your life.
-I should know, because I just adopted a senior dog, kind of out of the blue.
+I should know, because I adopted a senior dog, kind of out of the blue.

 My Senior Dog Adopting Experience

-Then I stumbled upon a 12-year-old chihuahua named Candy.
+Then I stumbled upon a twelve-year-old Chihuahua named Candy.
 She looked terrified in her intake photo: her eyes wide, her stance clearly showing she didn’t want to be taken into this foreign place.
 Her owners had dropped her off after having her for seven years, claiming that she was highly aggressive and not housebroken.

 I felt that Candy was similar, somehow.
 Call it a “doggy sixth sense.”
 I told myself that if no one had adopted Candy by the end of the week, at the very least I would take her out of the shelter and foster her.

-Can I Take A Senior Dog?
+Could I Take A Senior Dog?

 I argued with myself as to why I shouldn’t go get this dog.
 Senior dogs are hard to take care of!
 What if she has a slew of health issues?
 What if she is highly aggressive?
 And how am I going to make time to potty train an adult dog?

 But I Couldn’t Stop Thinking About Her

 I talked to one of the West Valley Animal Shelter employees to see if I could meet her.
 They brought her out wrapped in a blanket, shaking violently.
 I held her in my lap and she burrowed into my chest, breaking my heart into a million pieces.

 “I am going to foster her,” I told the employee.